JTJosh/Spiral/README.md

-# Spiral, a bot created by JTJosh
+# Sprinkles, a bot created by JTJosh